NCAR/MPAS-Workflow/README.md

 `scenarios/defaults/observations.yaml`: observation source data

-`scenarios/defaults/staticstream.yaml`: controls how the static stream file is supplied.
+`scenarios/defaults/invariantstream.yaml`: controls how the invariant stream file is supplied.
 Defaults to using the externalanalyses from the first cycle

 #### application-specific `resource` options